CFT-HY/HILA/docs/guide/README.md

 #### Docker {#docker}

-The docker container is meant to develop and produce HILA applications, libraries and hilapp with ease.
+The docker container is meant to develop and produce HILA applications, libraries and _hilapp_ with ease.
 One can produce HILA applications on their local machine and run them in a container without having to worry about dependencies.
 Note that there is overhead when running MPI communication in docker, thus one will not get optimal simulation performance when running highly paralelled code in a container.
 This is a non issue with small scale simulations or testing.

 For instructions on using the docker container have a look at the [README.md](../../docker/README.md) in the docker folder

 #### Singularity {#singularity}

 The singularity container offers a more packaged approach where one doesn't need to worry about clang libtoolbox support for compiling the HILA pre processor.
-Hence for HPC platforms where the access of such compiler libraries can be tedious one can simply opt to use the container version of hilapp.
+Hence for HPC platforms where the access of such compiler libraries can be tedious one can simply opt to use the container version of _hilapp_.
 This approach is mainly meant to be used for pre processing applications on an HPC platform.

 For instructions on installing singularity and building containers have a look at the [README.md](../../singularity/README.md) in the singularity folder